How Long Does an Asphalt Roof Last?

 How long does an asphalt roof last?
-Well there are several factors that come into play when trying to figure out how long your roof will last.
-The lifespan of the asphalt roof depends on the climate of an area, the way the original installation was handled, and whether ongoing care and maintenance have been part of a regular routine.
-More importantly, the lifespan of a asphalt shingle roof is greatly affected by the overall materials used.
+Well, several factors come into play when trying to figure out how long your roof will last.
+The lifespan of the asphalt roof depends on the climate of an area, the way the original installation was handled, and whether ongoing care and maintenance have been completed consistently.
+More importantly, the lifespan of an asphalt shingle roof is greatly affected by the overall materials used.

 Lifespan of Asphalt Shingles

 The average lifespan for shingles is normally around 20 years.
-The longevity of asphalt shingles almost totally depends on where they have been installed and if they have been installed properly.
 Shingles found in cooler places in the United States last longer than those in warmer climates.

 Extreme temperature can affect the lifespan of asphalt shingles and many other roofing materials.
-Shingles that go through various temperature changes within a small amount of time are not able to expand and contract as they should when the temperature changes are more mild, such as over 90 degrees during the day and considerably lower temperatures of below 40 at night.
-Shingles cannot adapt to such extreme changes in the temperature and can cause cracks and other damages to shingles that have been exposed to temperature extremes and water can get into those areas and create further damage.
+Shingles that go through various temperature changes within a small amount of time are not able to expand and contract as they should.
+For example, when the temperature changes from over 90 degrees during the day to below 40 degrees at night.
+Extreme changes in the temperature can cause cracks and other damages to shingles.

-Below is a list of conditions that affects a roofs lifespan:
+Below is a list of additional conditions that affect a roof’s lifespan: